Universal scaling of the velocity field in crack front propagation: A) Equation of motion for crack propagation in disordered materials

 \subsection{Crack propagation in homogeneous elastic material}

 It is convenient to start with the homogeneous elastic material.
 Here the front is prefectly flat and is characterized by its position $u$ and speed $\dot u$ (see Fig. \ref{Fig:Sketch crack}).
+Note that a priori the crack front position is a vector $\vec u = (u_y, u_z)$.
+However in our experiment the crack propagates at the interface between two materials hence it is natural to assume in-plane propagation where $u_y$ stays constant and only $u_z:=u$ evolves.
+In a real homogeneous material one should follow the in-plane and out-of-plane propagation of $\vec u$ as done in Ref.~\cite{basu2019} where however the long-range elasticity of equation (1) of the main text has been replaced by short-range elasticity.
 Following Griffith's idea \cite{griffith1920}, the evolution in time of the crack is determined by the energy balance (per unit surface) between the energy released when the material is fractured and the energy needed to create new fracture surfaces :

 $G_c$ is the fracture energy, which is constant for homogeneous elastic materials. $G^{\text{dyn}}$ is the energy release rate which accounts for the release of potential elastic energy minus the kinetic term.
 It displays a simple velocity dependence~\cite{freund1990}~: